 achieve a minimum of 2.0 overall

 be recommended by the department faculty

 The Admissions and Performance Standards discussed below define performance expectations that must be met for successful completion of the veterinary technology program at Alfred State.
 It is the policy of Alfred State to provide reasonable accommodations for those with disabilities as defined under the Americans with Disabilities Act.
-If you need an accommodation due to a disability under the Americans with Disabilities Act, please contact the Learning Center office at 607-587-4122.
+If you need an accommodation due to a disability under the Americans with Disabilities Act, please contact the Student Success Center office at 607-587-4122.
 Some accommodations may require up to six weeks to prepare.
 For progression in the veterinary technology program, students are expected to meet the following performance standards:

 Critical Thinking - Critical thinking sufficient for clinical judgment.
 Some examples of necessary activities (not all-inclusive): Identify cause-effect relationships in clinical situations.
 Develop nursing care plans.
 Demonstrate problem solving skills.
 Adapt to stressful situations.

 Interpersonal - Interpersonal abilities sufficient to interact with patients, clients, families &groups from a variety of social, emotional, cultural & intellectual backgrounds.
 Some examples of necessary activities (not all-inclusive): Establish rapport with patients/clients & colleagues.
 Recognize appropriate boundaries in relationships with patients/clients & colleagues.